analogicus/jnw_gr07_sky130a/README.md

 [![SIM](../../actions/workflows/sim.yaml/badge.svg)](../../actions/workflows/sim.yaml)

 # Milestone 1
-For milestone 1 we have implemented a circuit with output current linearly dependent on current.
+For milestone 1 we have implemented a circuit with output current linearly dependent on temperature.
 To test the milestone pull the repo, go into directory jnw_gr07_sky130a/sim/temp_to_current_tb and run "make typical"